Moussa Diabaté: Charlotte Hornets (2024–present)

 On July 31, 2024, Diabaté signed a two-way contract with the Charlotte Hornets.
 On November 12, he posted his first NBA double double with 12 points and 15 rebounds against the Orlando Magic.
 In his next outing on November 16 he tallied 12 points and 14 rebounds against the Milwaukee Bucks for another double double.
 The game marked Diabate's fourth consecutive game with at least 11 rebounds.
+On November 21, he posted a then career-high 16 rebounds against Detroit.
 On February 9, 2025, Diabaté's contract was converted to a standard three-year NBA deal.
 The following night he posted a career high 21 points and 10 rebounds against the Brooklyn Nets.

+On December 22, 2025, Diabaté posted a career-high six steals as well as 14 rebounds against Cleveland with Ryan Kalkbrenner sidelined and Mason Plumlee exiting the game in the first quarter.
+On December 23, with Kalkbrenner and Plumlee sidelined, Diabaté posted a career-high 18 rebounds (13 in the first half) as well as 12 points in a 126-109 win against the Washington Wizards.
+On January 28, Diabaté posted 18 points on 8-9 shooting (including a successful first three point shot attempt of the season), and a career-high 19 rebounds in a 112-97 victory over Memphis.
+At one point, he was credited with 21 rebounds, but the total was corrected, although some sources were published before the total was fully corrected and credit him with 20 rebounds.
+On February 9, he was ejected when he retaliated to an open handed hand to the face from Jalen Duren as part of a larger altercation that saw Duren, Miles Bridges, Charles Lee, and Isaiah Stewart ejected.

 National team career

 Diabaté led France to fourth place at the 2018 FIBA U16 European Championship in Novi Sad, Serbia.
 He averaged 11.1 points and 10.3 rebounds per game, recording 16 points and 17 rebounds against Serbia in the quarterfinals.
 At the 2019 FIBA U18 European Championship in Volos, Greece, he averaged 13.1 points, 11.1 rebounds and 2.1 blocks per game for France, who came in fifth place.
 In a group stage win over Greece, Diabaté recorded 14 points and 20 rebounds.